 Your comments on these matters are important.
-You may comment by phone, mail, e-mail or fax by calling 519-661-4980, or emailing the planner assigned to the file you are interested in.
-Mail should be directed to: The City of London, Planning Services, P.O.
+You may comment by phone, mail or emailing the planner assigned to the file you are interested in.
+Mail should be directed to: The City of London, Development Services, P.O.
 Box 5035, 300 Dufferin Ave., London, ON, N6A 4L9.

 Please note: Personal information collected and recorded at the Public Participation Meeting, or through written submissions on this subject, is collected under the authority of the Municipal Act, 2001, as amended, and the Planning Act, 1990 R.S.O.
 1990, c.P.13 and will be used by Members of Council and City of London staff in their consideration of this matter.
 The written submissions, including names and contact information and the associated reports arising from the public participation process, will be made available to the public, including publishing on the City's website.
 Video recordings of the Public Participation Meeting may also be posted to the City of London's website.
 Questions about this collection should be referred to Cathy Saunders, City Clerk, 519-661-2489 ext.
 4937.

 If a person or public body would otherwise have an ability to appeal the decision of the Corporation of the City of London or of the Approval Authority to the Local Planning Appeal Tribunal but the person or public body does not make oral submissions at a public meeting or make written submissions to the City of London before the application is adopted or approved, the person or public body is not entitled to appeal the decision.